computer-lab/computerlab.io/source/_posts/decentralized-pigeon-game-nyc.md

 flying together above a field.
 The [@pigeon_mardin](https://instagram.com/pigeon_mardin) account is a popular Pigeon Instagram account.
-Pigeon Instagram is quite large, mainly populated by men from Pakistan, India, Belgium, Iran, and other Middle Eastern and European countries.
+Pigeon Instagram is quite large, mainly populated by men from Pakistan, India, Belgium, Iran, and other Middle Eastern or European countries.
 There's a smaller American Pigeon Instagram centered around pigeon and dove rescue, but I didn't find it until later.